Top 10 ways to run your legal department like a business unit

 2.Know your spending and use budgets.
 The most basic question a stakeholder can ask any business unit is ‘what is your spend?’
 Whether it’s the last fiscal year, this fiscal year to date or this quarter, every business unit should know the answer to this question.
 However, ask a legal department and the most common answer you will hear is: ‘I have no idea.’ …

-If you are registered and logged in to the site, click on the link below to read the rest of the Thomson Reuters briefing.
-If not, please register or sign in with your details below.
+Click on the link below to read the rest of the Thomson Reuters briefing.

 Briefings from Thomson Reuters